 - Students are encouraged to identify individual learning needs that may be met in this course.
-Please talk with the instructor to see how this might be accomplished. - During the first class, evaluation methods will be discussed and the percentage of marks assigned to each will be explained. - Course readings (except those handed out in class) are on reserve in the library.
-The material will be on a 2-day loan - Required readings are available from the instructor for photocopying.
-Some readings, those marked with an (\), are only available from the library or RNABC. - Supplemental readings are not on reserve. - All the required readings are to be read by every student. - Students will have an opportunity to participate in a verbal/written review of the course at midterm and at the end of the term.
+Please talk with the instructor to see how this might be accomplished. - During the first class, evaluation methods will be discussed and the percentage of marks assigned to each will be explained. - Course readings (except those handed out in class and those listed below) are on reserve in the library.
+The library material will be on a 2-day loan. - Required readings are available in a binder from the instructor for photocopying.
+Except the readings marked with an (), are only available from the library or RNABC.
+Another exception is the readings from RNABC that are available on the internet-www.rnabc.bc.ca. - Supplemental readings are not on reserve but are in the back of the reading binder. - All the required readings are to be read by every student. - Students will have an opportunity to participate in a verbal/written review of the course at midterm and at the end of the term.
 This review will include a discussion of teaching methods, resources, and course structure.
 The midterm review is aimed at meeting the needs of the students currently taking the course.
-The end review is aimed at modifying the course for the next class. - The group assignment will receive a group mark.
+The end review is aimed at modifying the course for the next class. - The group assignments will receive a group mark.